Xinkey62/solana-arbitrage/README.md

 **Disclaimer:** Trading cryptocurrencies involves risks, including the risk of losing capital.
 This bot is for educational and informational purposes only.
 Use it responsibly and at your own risk.

 ## Aviable DEXS
-- serum
+- jupiter
-- aldrin
+- drift
-- mercurial
+- kamino
 - orca
-- frakt
+- raydium
-- mango
+- margin

 ## Features